+Conclusion

-As previous researchers have posed22,23, our findings should alert policy-makers about the urgent need to integrate a gender perspective into an outbreak response.
-If school closure has a role in the observed differential effect, increasing healthcare services availability will not shorten disparities between genders.
-Services provision should enhance access, especially for women who are raising children or have other caregiver responsibilities and reduce economic barriers.
+In our study, we confirmed a large drop in the medical diagnosis for time-sensitive conditions during the COVID-19 pandemic in Chile.
+Additionally, we demonstrate that women were far more affected compared to men.
+This differential effect by gender was observed for a broad group of time-sensitive conditions.
+As researchers have posed22,23, our findings should alert policy-makers about the urgent need to integrate a gender perspective into outbreak response.
+If school closure has a role in the observed differential effect, increasing the number of available health providers could not be enough to shorten these disparities between genders.
+Services provision should be reachable, especially for women who are raising children or have other caregiver responsibilities and reduce economic barriers.
 Also, health professionals should be aware of this situation and encouraged through clinical guidelines to reduce current gender bias in their clinical practice.

 Future research must evaluate the consequences of access reductions on disability and premature death.
 The observed effect occurred in a set of severe time-sensitive conditions where care delays could worsen prognosis.
 Additionally, we need to know the causes, which could be informed through surveys and innovative ways to provide care for these diseases during the actual pandemic.

-Conclusion

-As previous studies have shown4-15, we confirmed a large drop in medical diagnosis for cardiovascular and oncologic conditions in Chile during COVID-19 pandemic.
-Additionally, we demonstrate that women were far more affected compared to men.
-This differential effect by gender was observed for a broad group of time-sensitive conditions.
-Because these conditions have different etiological mechanisms, biological causes are unlikely to explain our findings.
-Gender norms and hierarchies define better this differential effect.
-Emergent healthcare barriers, such as an increase in care work due to school closure, aggravation of gender bias, and income reduction could decrease healthcare access in women during pandemics and potentially cause long-term disability and premature death in them.
-Our study should alert policymakers and put women’s access to healthcare as a top global health priority during this pandemic.

 List of abbreviations: